 Anyone over 18 can put their new name on public record by 'enrolling' it at the Royal Courts of Justice.
 The fee to enrol a deed poll with the courts is £36.
 Follow the process for changing a child's name if you are under 18 years old.

-Download the guidance and forms titled 'Deed Poll pack for adults with files - LOC019, LOC020, LOC021 and LOC025'.
+Download the forms titled 'Deed Poll guidance pack for adults with files - LOC019, LOC020, LOC021 and LOC025'.
 The pack includes a notification form for The Gazette.
 Send all the relevant forms and documents to the Queen's Bench Division.

 Queen's Bench Division